 Tony's known for his dazzling array of polos, camp collars and button-up shirts—many of them featuring color-blocking, abstract prints, and optical designs.
 All of these knit styles look as good at the bar as they do at the casino, at a parent-teacher conference, or on the golf course.

 This bathrobe comes in generous dimensions, and “has been the spa robe of choice for [five-star hotels] for more than three decades,” and is perfect for throwing over an undershirt and briefs before shuffling outside to grab the paper.

 This is a must.
 Available in sizes up to 2XL—and, oh look, on sale right now just for your pops.

 The signet ring his pinky deserves

-Every gold-chain-sporting father with a mysterious career is entitled to a large, bejeweled pinky ring upon which those around him can affix their gaze and he gestures wildly during storytelling.
+Every gold-chain-sporting father with a mysterious career is entitled to a large, bejeweled pinky ring upon which those around him can affix their gaze as he gestures wildly during storytelling.
 We don't make the rules.

 Shaving accoutrements of the gods

-We're referring, of course, to a barbershop-grade straight razor—bit of a learning curve to use, but way more impressive than a disposable Bic, and less prone to butchering your face than you might think—and the iconic Italian aftershave known as Proraso, which implements witch hazel and menthol to soothe and cool the skin after Dada shears his face nice 'n' smooth.
+We're referring, of course, to a barbershop-grade straight razor—a bit of a learning curve to use, but way more impressive than a disposable Bic, and less prone to butchering your face than you might think—and the iconic Italian aftershave known as Proraso, which implements witch hazel and menthol to soothe and cool the skin after Dada shears his face nice 'n' smooth.

 A timeless classic.